Oblarg/docs/CommandRewriteDesignDoc.md

 ```
 The first two are self-explanatory.

-`ParallelRaceGeoup` is a parallel command group that terminates when *any one* of the included commands ends.
+`ParallelRaceGeoup` is a parallel command group that terminates when *any one* of the included commands finishes.
 All other commands are interrupted at that point.

-`ParallelDictatorGroup` is a parallel command group that terminates when a specified one of the included commands (the "dictator") ends.
+`ParallelDictatorGroup` is a parallel command group that terminates when a specified one of the included commands (the "dictator") finishes.
 All other commands that are still running at that point are interrupted.

 As in the previous library, all command groups require the union of the requirements of their components.
 This may seem cumbersome, but teams that wish to circumvent it are free to neglect to declare requirements, or else use `ScheduleCommand` to fork off independently from a command group.
 For most use-cases, this is the most-intuitive behavior, as requirements are only checked upon the initial scheduling of a command, and it is by far the easiest to implement and to maintain.